atan009/vimrc/README.md

 More info at: [Github scrooloose/nerdcommenter] (https://github.com/scrooloose/nerdcommenter)

-Plugin #6 - Surround:
+Plugin #6 - `Surround`:
 ---------------------
-Surround aids the user in adding, changing or deleting mappings.
+`Surround` aids the user in adding, changing or deleting mappings.
 This includes parentheses, brackets and more.
-Type cs[first character][second character] to replace occurences of the first character with the second character on the highlighted string of characters.
-Type "ds"" to remove the delimiters.
-You may also surround an entire line with parentheses by typing "yssb" or "yss)".
+Type `cs[first character][second character]` to replace occurences of the first character with the second character on the highlighted string of characters.
+Type "`ds"`" to remove the delimiters.
+You may also surround an entire line with parentheses by typing "`yssb`" or "`yss)`".

 ![Surround1](http://i.imgur.com/7BjSTfR.gif) ![Surround2](http://i.imgur.com/upeOBA1.gif)